cisagov/ScubaGear/baselines/aad.md

 to configure the Azure AD **External collaboration settings**.

-1. Under **Guest user access**, select **Guest users have limited access to properties and memberships of directory objects.**
+1. Under **Guest user access**, select **Guest users have limited access to properties and memberships of directory objects.** or **Guest user access is restricted to properties and memberships of their own directory objects (most restrictive)".**

 2. Under **Guest invite settings**, select **Only users assigned to specific admin roles can invite guest users**.